Economics in Brief: A New Test To See Who’s An Employee In The Gig Economy

 Like what you’re reading?
 Get a browser notification whenever we post a new story.
 You’re signed-up for browser notifications of new stories.
 No longer want to be notified?
 Unsubscribe.

-Marielle Argueza is Next City’s INN/Columbia Journalism School intern for Summer-Fall 2022.
-She’s a journalist based in New York City with more than ten years of experience.
-Her beats have included education, immigration, labor, criminal justice and climate.
+Marielle Argueza is Next City’s Equitable Cities Reporting Fellow for Racial Justice Narratives in partnership with Triad City Beat in Greensboro, North Carolina.
+Formerly Next City's INN/Columbia Journalism School intern for Summer-Fall 2022, she’s a journalist with more than a decade of experience reporting on education, immigration, labor, criminal justice, climate and more.
 Her work in K-12 education is award-winning and she was recognized multiple times by the California News Publishers Association.
 She is a recent graduate of Columbia Journalism School, where she was Toni Stabile Investigative Fellow.
-During her time earning her master’s degree, she drew from her extensive knowledge of local journalism to report stories on the city, state and national level.
 Her work includes a story on Harlem’s last assisted-living facility for people living with HIV/AIDS; a profile on New York State’s first Farmers Union; and a database of deaths within the Milwaukee County Jail.
-She is also a recipient of other fellowships and scholarships from several notable organizations within the news industry including the Asian American Journalists Association (AAJA), Association of Alternative Newsmedia (AAN), ProPublica, and the Journalism and Women Symposium (JAWS).
+She is also a recipient of other fellowships and scholarships from several notable organizations within the news industry including the Asian American Journalists Association, Association of Alternative Newsmedia, ProPublica, and the Journalism and Women Symposium.

 ×